Per Oregon statues, volunteers are

 schedule. (i.e. The second Thursday of

 every month.)
-The Deputy will lead the meeting and topics covered might be
+The Deputy for that area will lead the meeting and topics covered

-changes in laws or regulations, new research on aging, presentations about
+might be changes in laws or regulations, new research on aging, presentations

-resources allow there is a statewide training event.
+If resources allow there is a statewide training event annually.
 Information about this can be found on our

 What are the requirements for continuing